OldNESJunkie/uVNCRemoteControl/README.md

 You MUST specify client IP or name and a description

-VNCRemoteControl is FOR DOMAIN NETWORK USE only.
+uVNCRemoteControl is FOR DOMAIN NETWORK USE only.
 It doesn't work across the internet.

 To perform a Remote Control of a machine, the following requirements must be met: